Added 4th July, 2022

 , updated 29th June, 2022

 By Jonathan Crouch

-The fourth generation RX was certainly a much improved product - primarily to look at but also in terms of luxury, safety and technology.
-Less telling, we think, are the handling changes Lexus claimed to have made here: the car itself remains an SUV for the Riviera, rather than the racetrack.
-For most potential buyers though, that's as it should be.
-As one writer observed, 'the RX replaces dynamism with the calming aura of whale music and scented candles'.
-There's something in that.
+This improved version of the fourth generation Lexus RX was certainly a usefully improved product.
+The infotainment upgrade was much needed, the added BladeScan headlight system was clever and the safety standards were even stronger.
+Less telling, we think, were the handling changes Lexus claimed to have made: the car itself remained an SUV for the Riviera, rather than the racetrack.
+For most potential buyers though, that’s as it should be.
+As one writer observed, ‘the RX replaces dynamism with the calming aura of whale music and scented candles’.
+There’s something in that.

 We still like it though.
-Forget what the magazines tell you: buyers in search of a large luxury SUV typically prioritise luxury, style and tax-friendly efficiency above almost everything else, these elements being things that this Lexus can here nail more effectively than ever before.
-According to the brand, it's all about 'sharpened sophistication' and 'seductive strength'; we'd prefer simply to call this a more sensible way to own what remains a very indulgent kind of car.
+Forget what the magazines tell you: buyers in search of a large luxury SUV typically prioritise luxury, style and tax-friendly efficiency above almost everything else, these elements being things that this Lexus nails very effectively.
+According to the brand, it’s all about ‘sharpened sophistication’ and ‘seductive strength’; we’d prefer simply to call this a more sensible way to own what remains a very indulgent kind of car.